Padmini Kolhapure: Career

 Kolhapure was known for her professionalism and diligence.
 She even worked when she had fever on Do Dilon Ki Dastaan (1985).
 She had more box office hits, such as Vidhaata (1982) with Shammi Kapoor and Souten (1983) opposite Rajesh Khanna.
 She had a huge hit with Pyar Jhukta Nahin (1985) with Mithun Chakraborty, and they were paired together in several more films.
 For the film she received Filmfare Best Actress nomination.
 She agreed to work with Anil Kapoor when he was a newcomer in his first film Woh Saat Din (1983).
 The movie was a hit and helped cement his name in the Indian film industry; Anil Kapoor attributes his eventual success in the film industry to her "luck".

 Kolhapure's other notable films through the 80s include - Yeh Ishq Nahin Aasaan (1984), Swarag Se Sunder (1986), Suhaagan (1986) and Dadagiri (1987).
 Kolhapure limited her work through the 90s.
 Her notable films include Professor Ki Padosan (1994) and Rockford, where she was the producer.
 In 2000, she won Screen Award for Best Actress - Marathi for the film Chimani Pakhar.

 She returned to acting in 2004 and worked in many Marathi and Hindi films.
 Manthan: Ek Amrut Pyala (2005) and Eight Shani (2006) were among them.
 She appeared in Mera Bachpan with Helen in 2008.
 She has also acted on stage in Kaash, followed by Abhi To Mein Jawan Hoon and Aasman Se Gire Khajoor Pe Atke, with her brother-in-law Shakti Kapoor.
 Post 2010, Kolhapure played supporting roles mainly that of a mother.
 In 2011, she foray into Malayalam cinema with V. K. Prakash's Karmayogi, an adaptation of Shakespeare's Hamlet.
 In 2013, she played Shahid Kapoor's mother in the comedy film Phata Poster Nikla Hero (2013), and then played Gopikabai in Panipat (2019).
 Sje received praises for her 2020 Marathi film Prawaas.

 Kolhapure made her television debut with Ekk Nayi Pehchaan playing Pallavi Suresh Modi.
 In 2021, she appeared in the web series Dil Bekaraar.
 Along with this, she has appeared as guest on various reality shows.

 Personal life

 While working for the film Aisa Pyaar Kahan (1986), Kolhapure met Pradeep Sharma alias Tutu Sharma, who was the producer of the film.
-They got married after a brief courtship in 1986.
+They were married after a brief courtship in 1986.
 They have a son named Priyaank Sharma, born in February 1990.
 Priyank had assisted filmmaker Rajkumar Santoshi for the film Phata Poster Nikla Hero and has worked as an actor in Sab Kushal Mangal (2020).
 He married producer Karim Morani's daughter and Zoa Morani's sister Shaza Morani on 4 February 2021.